Finding the Perfect Preschool

 Daycare Cons: Incredibly high staff turnover.
 I experienced 50% staff turnover in my child’s classroom every 4 months!
 And it was always the teacher she bonded with that left.
 That was not acceptable to me so we switched to a preschool when she turned 2.9 years old because that is when the preschool is licensed to take kids.

 Nugget of Advice: Yes, get on the waitlist early but don’t confuse a really, really long waitlist with an incredibly wonderful daycare.
 And why you ask about staff turnover and the director tells you the length of time of a few of the staffers, ask about how many hires this past year.
 How old is the staff?
-Do they have degrees in early child education?
+Do they have degrees in early childhood education?
 Really young, just-out-of-college staff + low wages = high staff turnover.
 Drop by unannounced to “make an appointment.”
 Observe carefully before you ask for help…this is what really goes on.
 Also, how soon until they notice you, a stranger, in their midst?

 Preschool Pros: The hours are more suited for what a child’s exposure to chaos should be so the day is shorter and the staff is not working incredibly long hours (ie underpaid & burnt out).
 They tend to do annual contract with their staff so staff turnover is significantly lower.